 Data on the market value for commercial and industrial property (both land and buildings) is available from the Montana Department of Revenue (MDOR) upon request.
-Data on property value was provided by MDOR for tax years 2011 through 2013.
+Data on property value was provided by MDOR for tax years 2011 through 2015.
 For the years 2011 through 2013, tax year specific comstead and homestead exemptions along with the respective taxable rates were applied to the respective market value of property owned by businesses with Wood Products RLF loans.
 For the Annual Update 2010, the 2010 comstead and homestead exemptions along with the respective 2010 taxable rates were applied to the 2011 market value of property data provided by MDOR.
 For the Annual Update 2014, the 2014 comstead and homestead exemptions along with the respective 2014 taxable rates were applied to the 2013 market value of property data provided by MDOR.
+The 64th Legislature (convened in January of 2015) adjusted the Montana property tax code by eliminating the homestead and comstead exemptions.

 The market and taxable values for Class Eight - Business Equipment Property - owned by the businesses analyzed in this report were supplied by the MDOR upon request.
 MDOR continually updates the Class Eight property file with the most recent market and taxable values.
-Data is available for 2012 because it was requested in July of 2012 as well as July of 2014 - when the most recent request was submitted to MDOR.
-A summary of the market and taxable value of the land, improvements, and equipment owned by the respective companies that received Wood Products RLF loans is detailed in the respective Annual Updates and fulfills a portion of the reporting requirements set forth by MCA 90-1-503.
+A summary of available data on the market and taxable value of the land, improvements, and equipment owned by the respective companies that received Wood Products RLF loans is detailed in the respective Annual Updates and fulfills a portion of the reporting requirements set forth by MCA 90-1-503.

-&lt;sup>9 Implan (a product of MIG, Inc. www.implan.com) is an input/output type model which assumes constant returns per investment dollar, prices are not affected in the model, and the economic structure within the model region will remain unchanged.
+9 Implan (a product of the IMPLAN Group www.implan.com) is an input/output type model which assumes constant returns per investment dollar, prices are not affected in the model, and the economic structure within the model region will remain unchanged.
 These conditions are necessary for input/output model estimation of this kind.
 See the respective Annual Updates for details on what Implan model year was used to estimate average output per worker.